Before Beginning This Study: Essential Information

 I believe my software, as closely as possible, reveals the Calendar that the Bible-Time Hebrews would have been guided by.
 When this information is viewed in conjunction with other information as revealed either within the Bible or within the historical record, the timing of certain crucial events can be established with a degree of certainty.
 Carrying on, the more information that subsequently aligns with and supports the dating of events in the timeline, the stronger one's confidence becomes in the dating methodology itself.
 We are speaking primarily of the Timing of certain special events in biblical history, and how, with a correctly functioning calendar creator in hand, those events can be seen to align with the special dates which God speaks of in the Bible.
 This is especially relevant to the prime years located near the End or the Beginning of a Millennium, and how the events of these years align with the Feasts and Festivals of the Old Covenant, which God delineates in Leviticus 23 - God's "appointed times"; God's moedim.

-Some of the Calendar parameters pertaining to the biblical timeline that are included in the BHCC, and which may not be included in other programs:
+Some of the Calendar parameters pertaining to the biblical timeline that are included in the BHCC, and which may not be included in other programs, include:

 After creating the BHCC, to begin the process of establishing a Biblical Timeline I needed to find a Biblical Event Anchor Point.
 Since we really do have quite a lot of information about Jesus' crucifixion both from history and the Bible, I began there.
 If I could pin down a solid (or at least a semi-solid) date when this occurred, I could then move on to see what else might be revealed; perhaps about the date of Jesus' birth, the date of Creation and so on; and ultimately how all this might create a coherent picture of the biblical timeline and God's Seven-Millennium Plan For The World.